ryanlfoster/Felix/content/docs/themes.md

 ## 2. About theme files {#theme-files}

 The theme files is where *your* magic happens.
-A theme is a bunch of HTML files and all of your assets like styles and scripts in the `felix/themes` directory.
+A theme is a bunch of HTML files and all of your assets like styles and scripts in the `themes` directory.
 For theming I've used the Twig templating engine.
 You can use all of Twig's syntax as defined at [Twig for Template Designers](http://twig.sensiolabs.org/doc/templates.html).

 Just create a directory that resembles your theme name, and start working your magic.
 Remember, I use `index.html` as default template.